USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     Setting to define whether the lightning emissions calculation will be in-line or off-line.
 This variable can be set to a gridded netCDF file of lightning NO emissions to use emissions calculated with a preprocessor outside of CCTM.
 Setting this variable to “inline” activates the in-line emissions calculation in CCTM and requires the LTNGPARMS_FILE variable (see below) to provide parameters for generating in-line lightning NO emissions.

 -   `USE_NLDN [default: Y]`<a id=USE_NLDN></a>
-    Use hourly NLDN strikes file to compute inline lighning NO emissions.
+    Use hourly NLDN strikes file to compute inline lightning NO emissions.
 Activating this setting requires the NLDN_STRIKES input file.
 Comment out or set to Y to turn on; set to N to turn off.
 If USE_NLDN is set to N and LTNGNO set to "InLine", lightning NO emissions will be generated using parameters provided in the LTNGPARMS_FILE.

 -  `NLDN_STRIKES [default: None]`<a id=NLDN_STRIKES></a>
     Hourly NLDN lightning strike netCDF FILE.
 Required when `LTNGNO` is set to `Inline` and `USE_NLDN` is set to `Y`; otherwise ignore this setting.

 -  `LTNGPARMS_FILE [default: None]`<a id=LTNGPARMS_FILE></a>
     Lightning parameters netCDF file, which contains the linear regression parameters for generating lightning NO using the parameterization scheme when LTNGNO set to "InLine" and USE_NLDN set to N. In addition, it also contains the intercloud to cloud-to-ground flash ratios, scaling factors for calculating flashes using the convective precipitation rate, land-ocean masks, and the moles of NO per flash (cloud-to-ground and intercloud) which are used by both lightning production schemes (NLDN and parameterization).
 Ingore if LTINGNO set to an external input file.

 -  `CTM_LTNGDIAG_1`<a id=LTNGOUT></a>
     Lightning diagnostics output 3D netCDF file; ignore if `LTNGDIAG = N`

 -  `CTM_LTNGDIAG_2`<a id=LTNGOUT></a>
     Lightning diagnostics output 2D netCDF file (column total lightning NO emissions); ignore if `LTNGDIAG = N`

 ### In-line biogenic emissions configuration

 -   `GSPRO [default: None]`<a id=GSPRO></a>